time::date

 };

-Flags for resolving an absent zone-offset.
+Flags for resolving undetermined zone-offsets.
 Handles timezone transitions.

 Timezone transitions create gaps and overlaps, the two causes of invalid intermediate dates.
 Passing one "GAP_" and one "LAP_" flag covers both cases.